Wisconsin Appellate Litigation Lawyer

 Receiving an unfavorable decision from a court or agency is never ideal, and in many cases, it will be in your best interest to pursue an appeal.
 You may also benefit from a favorable outcome but find your opponent has decided to appeal the decision.
 Appeals are handled substantially differently than civil trials, and you will likely need and want experienced advocacy if you wish to prevail.

 No matter the nature of your case, our appellate lawyers are ready to help you explore all of your appeals options.
 Our litigators at West & Dunn have substantial experience defending favorable decisions and fighting adverse rulings in both state and federal courts.
 If you are currently represented by another firm that is not familiar with the appellate process, we are prepared to augment and assist your existing legal team and pursue all available remedies.
-We are committed to providing high-quality legal services to individuals and businesses and will do everything possible to obtain the best possible outcome in your case.
+Our team is committed to providing high-quality legal services to individuals and businesses and will do everything possible to obtain the best possible outcome in your case.

 Once an appeal has been initiated, the appellant — the party appealing the decision — must prepare a written argument that complies with the court’s rules, arguing why the case was decided incorrectly.
 The opposing party, commonly called the respondent, will also have the opportunity to file a written argument explaining why they believe the original decision was appropriate.
 The appellant can typically submit a final written argument to address the respondent’s brief.